Last updated on .

 Coltabaco Building

-The Coltabaco Building (Edificio de Coltabaco), also known as the El Puente Building (Edificio El Puente), is on the west side of the park.
-It was commissioned by the Colombian Tobacco Company (Compañía Colombiana de Tabaco) and designed by architect Guillermo Garrido.
-Construction began in 1934 and it was completed in 1936.
-It was originally three stories high but a fourth story was added in 1950.
+The Coltabaco Building (Edificio de Coltabaco), also known as the El Puente Building (Edificio El Puente), stands on the west side of the park.
+It was commissioned by the Colombian Tobacco Company (Compañía Colombiana de Tabaco).
+Construction began in 1934 and was completed in 1936.
+Designed by architect Guillermo Garrido, the building features Neocolonial elements that pay homage to Spain.
+It was originally three stories high, with a fourth story added in 1950.

 Coltabaco Building